Also known as: hanging knee raises, knee raise kicks, hanging leg raises, bar knee raises, pull-up knee raises

 What is Hanging Knee Raise Kicks?

-Hanging Knee Raise Kicks are a medium-level hanging core exercise where you pull bent knees to a 90° hip position, then extend the legs into controlled kicks.
-They primarily target the core while engaging the shoulders, forearms and upper back for grip and stability.
+Hanging Knee Raise Kicks is a medium-difficulty hanging core exercise where you lift knees to 90° then extend the legs to kick.
+It primarily targets the core while requiring shoulder and forearm stability, improving hip drive, grip and midline control.

 How to Do Hanging Knee Raise Kicks